statisticsnorway/microdata-validator/docs/README.md

 * Values in the stop- and start-columns must be formatted correctly: "YYYY-MM-DD".
 Example "2020-12-31".
 * The data file must be utf-8 encoded

-### VALIDATIONRULES BY TEMPORALITY TYPE
+### VALIDATION RULES BY TEMPORALITY TYPE
 * **FIXED** (Constant value, ex.: place of birth)
     - All rows must have an unique identifier.
 (No repeating identifiers within a dataset)
+    - All rows must have a stop date
 * **STATUS** (measurement taken at a certain point in time. (cross section))
-    - Must have a start date
+    - All rows must have a start date
-    - Must have a stop date
+    - All rows must have a stop date
     - Start and stop date must be equal for any given row
 * **ACCUMULATED** (Accumulated over a period.
 Ex.: yearly income)
-    - Must have a start date
+    - All rows must have a start date
-    - Must have a stop date
+    - All rows must have a stop date
     - Start can not be later than stop
     - Time periods for the same identifiers must not intersect
 * **EVENT** (data state for validity period)
-    - Must have a start date
+    - All rows must have a start date
-    - Start can not be later than stop, if there is a non empty stop column in the same row
+    - If there is a non-empty value in the stop column for a given row; start can not be later than stop
     - Time periods for the same identifiers must not intersect (A row without a stop date is considered an ongoing event, and will intersect with all timespans after its start date)